 Switzerland’s GDP grew by 0.2% (seasonally and sport event adjusted) in the third quarter after 0.1% the previous quarter.

 Unemployment continued to decline in October, with the rate remaining at a seasonally adjusted 2.1%.
 There was a moderate increase in employment levels in the third quarter.

 In August inflation reached 3.5%, its highest level since the 1990s.
 By October it had fallen back to 3.0%, mainly owing to lower oil prices and the higher value of the Swiss franc.

 Questions on the economic situation in Switzerland

-How did the Swiss economy develop in the first quarter of 2022?
-What do the signals point to for the second quarter?
+How did the Swiss economy develop in the third quarter of 2022?

 What was the situation on the labour market?